datene/chicken/README.md

 - [x] Remove margin-top on show_challenge to get rid of the ugly, ugly white bars everywhere
 - [x] Redesign dropdown topright corner into branding style
 - [x] Logo missing a slash in the mail
-- [ ] fix margins to remove tons and tons of whitespace in mail
 - [ ] investigate ugly white bars between challenge_show and whoop add_logged_times thingy
 - - Dashboard
 - [ ] The dashboard is nice and shows part of your profile, my own activity, I can list my challenges